Civil liberties do not vanish with unethical gain, nor do a child’s best interests navigate with fraudulent influence.

 On April 11, he said, “Providing a safe environment for the baby is my number one priority.”

-On April 18, “I love our daughter too much to make anything more important than her.”
+April 18, “I love our daughter too much to make anything more important than her.”

-On June 19, “When it comes to our daughter, her best interests are number one and she needs both of us.”
+June 19, “When it comes to our daughter, her best interests are number one and she needs both of us.”

-On July 29, he said, “I am not sure why you act as if I have done something wrong to you, or why my willingness to take care of her somehow offends you, but I am just trying to be there for my daughter.
+July 29, “I am not sure why you act as if I have done something wrong to you, or why my willingness to take care of her somehow offends you, but I am just trying to be there for my daughter.
 I hope something good has happened since we last talked.
 I am worried about you.”

-Significantly, “I do not want some bullshit joint custody arrangement.
+Significantly, she said, “I do not want some bullshit joint custody arrangement.
 I do not want him to be able to make decisions.
 I want it to be on my terms when he sees her.”

 https://drive.google.com/file/d/11-t5g9ZMws2vuKYVGxGUIy8ifMeDTIAk/view?usp=share_link